-The Internal Rate of Return (“IRR”) is a common source of error in a financial model.
-This document covers how to calculate an IRR in Excel and assumes that the reader is already familiar with the mathematical concept of the IRR.
+The internal rate of return (IRR) is a common source of error in a financial model.
+This tutorial covers how to calculate an IRR in Excel, and assumes that the reader is already familiar with the mathematical concept of the IRR.

-The IRR can be defined as a discount rate which when applied to a series of cashflows generates a nil NPV.
-There may be more than one IRR in certain situations, additionally Excel makes this calculation deceptively simple at the risk of errors.
+The IRR can be defined as a discount rate which, when applied to a series of cash flows, generates a nil net present value (NPV).
+There may be more than one IRR in certain situations; additionally, Excel makes this calculation deceptively simple, at the risk of errors.

-The NPV is the discounted value of a stream of cash flows generated from a project/investment.
-IRR thus computes the break even rate of return for which the NPV equals to zero.
+The NPV is the discounted value of a stream of cash flows generated from a project or investment.
+IRR computes the break even rate of return for which the NPV equals to zero.
 It is an indicator of the efficiency or quality of an investment, as opposed to the NPV which indicates value or magnitude.

-The IRR is the annualised effective compounded return rate, denoted by “r”, and can be formulated mathematically using the formula below.
+The IRR is the annualised effective compounded return rate, denoted by ‘r’.
+Mathematically, it can be formulated as:

-What is the best way to calculate an IRR of a set of cashflows?
+What is the best way to calculate the IRR of a set of cash flows?

-We will discuss in this tutorial the possible method to calculate the IRR:
+In this tutorial we will discuss the possible methods to calculate the IRR:

-An excel workbook has been prepared to demonstrate the IRR calculation, it would be best to download the workbook whilst reading this document.
+The downloadable Excel workbook above has been prepared to demonstrate the IRR calculation.
+For ease of reference, we recommend you download the workbook while reading this tutorial.

 IRR is the discount rate for which NPV equals zero, and could be calculated by a trial and error process.